-At the ripe age of 16, my parents told me it was time I get a summer job.
-Considering we spend our summers at the Jersey shore, the idea of working 6 hours a day was not appealing to me.
-I was not looking to do something boring; standing behind a counter was the last thing I wanted.
-Being an innovative and creative person, I tinkered with different ideas on how to earn money without taking away from my treasured beach time.
-After much thought, I decided Sunday mornings at the beach, I would sell my handmade jewelry.
+In June of 2016, my parents told me it was time to get a summer job.
+Considering we live at the Jersey shore during the summer, the idea of working six hours a day standing behind a counter was not appealing to me.
+Ever since I was young, I have always been an innovative and creative person.
+I began tinkering with different ideas on how I could earn money without taking away from my treasured beach time.
+I had always been interested in jewelry design, and after much thought and contemplation, I made the decision to challenge myself.
+I decided on Saturday mornings at the beach, I would sell my handmade jewelry.
 What started out as something small to satisfy my parents turned into my own lucrative beach side business, Blue Bone Jewelry.

-Blue Bone is one of the most important things to me.
-I spend countless hours beading and photographing my work, and I wouldn’t have it any other way.
-I happily finish each summer with money in the bank, and my social capital intact (I’ve earned myself the title of “jewelry girl” in my small mile-long beach town.)
-Every weekend brings a new adventure, meeting new people and creating new designs and posting them to my social media.
-I might not have the wallet of Versace, or the storefront of Tory Burch, but I have the passion and drive, with the world waiting for me.
 Only time will tell where Blue Bone Jewelry will end up.
-A company formed on the ideals of creativity and social enjoyment, founded in a small town with my feet in the sand, may just end up on the streets of New York City or Paris.
-Someday, when walking into my shop on Rodeo drive, I’ll never forget where it all started; no shoes, no shirt, no problem.
+A small company formed on the ideals of creativity and social enjoyment, founded in a small town with my feet in the sand, may just end up on the streets of New York City or Paris.
+Someday, when walking into my shop on Rodeo Drive, I’ll never forget where it all started; no shoes, no shirt, no problem.